 Can sound stop forest fires?

-Future Cities blog #4 Can sound stop forest fires?
+Future Cities Insight #4 Can sound stop forest fires?

 This is Charlotte and Manne Friman.
 Spouses and acousticians at AFRY!
 We usually work in Stockholm, but during two months we have relocated to USA.
 We left the cold fall in Sweden for a warmer one in Los Angeles, where we continue our ongoing assignments.
 Doesn’t it sound nice to work in a warmer climate?